Ruin0x11/jikyuu/README.md

 jikyuu /path/to/git/repo/
 ```

-The path must point to the root of the Git repo, not any subdirectories inside it.
+The path must point to the root of the Git repo, not any subdirectories inside of it.

 Extended usage: